wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 Split GPG is not just for commit signing.
 The Qubes docs give the example of email signing, which is another good one.
 If your email VM gets compromised (through an exploit in a codec, say, or in your email app's implementation of some wire protocol), your private keys are still safe.

 The [official guide](https://www.qubes-os.org/doc/split-gpg/) does a great job of describing the setup process and the security benefits you get from it.

+Security-conscious users might want to note that Git and GPG both (as of Jan 2020) still make heavy use of SHA-1 in spite of it being [extremely](https://sha-mbles.github.io/) [broken](https://arstechnica.com/information-technology/2020/01/pgp-keys-software-security-and-much-more-threatened-by-new-sha1-exploit/).
+We don't have room to unpack the implications that here but it seems worth mentioning.

+It would be awesome to be able to swap out GPG for, say, [age](https://github.com/FiloSottile/age) here.
+Maybe someday.